Promoting Nature-Based Tourism for 25 Years

 Through daily instruction, hands-on experiences and group activities, campers experience and learn about:

 Many who go through the three-year program continue to study and work within the wildlife and natural resource industry upon graduation from high school and college.
 There are approximately 100 slots open for the first-year program each year.
-These slots are open to any rising 10th to 12th grade students with an interest in learning more about the Great Outdoors.
-The second- and third-year programs are limited to the top 20 campers from the pervious year.
-Professional staff and counselors invite those campers back, which they believe possess leadership, maturity, and a true passion for our natural resources.
+These slots are open to rising 10th to 12th-grade students interested in learning about the Great Outdoors.
+The second and third-year programs are limited to the top 20 campers from the previous year.
+Professional staff and counselors invite those campers who they believe possess leadership, maturity, and a true passion for our natural resources to return.

 Camp Wildwood is made possible because of support from the Garden Club of South Carolina, Hampton Wildlife Fund, and the South Carolina Department of Natural Resources.